Buying a new car

 You must register the vehicle before you can pay motor tax.
 It is an offence to drive an unregistered vehicle in Ireland.

 By law, you must pay motor tax for your vehicle.
-Motor tax is a charge set by Government and collected by local authorities.
-You can pay motor tax for a new vehicle by post or in person at your local motor tax office.
-Alternatively, it can also be paid online at motortax.ie.
+Motor tax is a charge set by the Government and collected by local authorities.
+You can pay motor tax for a new vehicle:

-You can find out more in our document about motor tax.
-When paying for motor tax, you must provide the:
+When paying for motor tax, you must provide:

-- RF100 form to show that you own the vehicle
+- The RF100 form to show that you own the vehicle

 - Payment details (for example, credit or debit card)

-- Personal identification (for online) – this is the last 6 characters of the vehicle’s chassis number which can be found on the RF100 form
+- Your personal identification (for online) – this is the last 6 characters of the vehicle’s chassis number which can be found on the RF100 form

 Vehicle labellingA colour-coded labelling system for new cars shows their carbon dioxide (CO2) emissions.
 These labels are displayed on, or near, any new car for sale.